 26. Beef rendang

 This rich, beefy dish is truly a labour of love, taking many hours of slow-cooking to achieve that thick, dry gravy.
-Find yourself at any Malay family celebration and there’s a good chance you’ll find a hearty pot of beef rendang as the centrepiece.
-The original dish from Minangkabau is said to be drier and with less gravy, while newer renditions at nasi padang stalls offer a creamier sauce.
+If you find yourself at any Malay family celebration and there’s a good chance you’ll find a hearty pot of beef rendang as the centrepiece.
+The original dish from Minangkabau is said to be drier and with less gravy, but the newer renditions at nasi padang stalls offer a creamier sauce.
 We’d take both any day!

 27. Hainanese chicken rice